 This is a very strong design but even more difficult and expensive to build.

 Both normalized data warehouses and data vault storages are not always a good solution for presenting data for analysis, reporting and BI.

 To overcome this problem, the concept of the data mart was introduced.
-The data mart is focused on a single business process or functional area, combining data taken either from the data warehouse or data vault storage and presenting it in a dimensional model that is efficient for reporting and analytical query purposes (OLAP processing).
+The data mart is focused on a single business process or functional area.
+It combines data taken either from the data warehouse or data vault storage and presents it in a dimensional model that is efficient for reporting and analytical query purposes (OLAP processing).

 Typically, there are multiple data marts within an organization.7 questions you need to ask when choosing your data architecture